 Proper dual spacing must be provided to prevent the tires from rubbing together and to allow for the flow of cooling air.
-Consult the MICHELIN® Truck Tire Data Book or visit a Michelin Truck Tire Retailer for information on the minimum dual spacing required for a particular tire/wheel fitment.
+For information on the minimum dual spacing required for a particular tire/wheel fitment, visit business.michelinman.com, MICHELIN MyTechXpert app (scan QR code on page 13 with your mobile device), or a Michelin Truck Tire Retailer.